 Cooking

-Preheat your pan to ripping hot: Set a cast-iron or stainless skillet over high heat for at least 3 minutes
+Preheat a cast iron skillet over high heat for 3 minutes

 Resting and Slicing